caspertyson/kiwicaptcha/README.md

 documentation for detailed instructions on embedding the CAPTCHA, configuring the origin check, and customizing the CAPTCHA challenge to fit the theme and security requirements of your site.

-## Conclusion

-KiwiCAPTCHA offers a novel and effective solution for website security and user engagement.
-By focusing on unique, localized challenges, it